chamodSN/Online-e-shopping-store-OOP/README.md

 ## Introduction

 Nexify is a user-friendly online e-shopping platform designed to simplify the shopping experience.
 This project was developed as part of the Object-Oriented Programming (OOP) module in Year 2, Semester 1 at SLIIT.
-The platform adheres to the provided guidelines and incorporates essential and special functionalities that set it apart from typical e-commerce applications.

 Our project emphasizes **clean code**, **modular design**, and a **well-organized file structure**, adhering to Java naming conventions and best practices.